Health Law and Regulation Unit

-The Health Law and Regulation Unit (HLARU) supports research and knowledge exchange activities in the field of health law and regulation.
+The Health Law and Regulation Unit (HLRU) supports research and knowledge exchange activities in the field of health law and regulation.
 HLARU brings together a range of experts pursuing cutting-edge, impactful research into current legal, regulatory and policy dilemmas in healthcare.
 Our members’ expertise encompasses a wide range of health law topics, including medical malpractice, patient capacity and consent, reproduction, professional regulation, children and medicine, research ethics, and mental health.
 We are committed to conducting world-leading legal and policy research which will make a significant original contribution to health law scholarship and enhance the quality of public debate in a particularly controversial field.

 Learn more about our internationally recognised research output.